Skip to content

 # This setting defines the public URL where the KMS is accessible (e.g., behind a proxy).

-# It is primarily used during the authentication flow initiated from the KMS UI.
+# - during the authentication flow initiated from the KMS UI.
+See the [ui_config] section below.

 kms_public_url = "kms-public-url"